jprknight/Office365FiddlerExtensionSite/_posts/2019-03-04-Office-365-Fiddler-Extension.md

 You will still be able to troubleshoot Exchange Online issues the same as before.
 From a design perspective we are expanding our scope to include any and all Office 365 client applications.
 This should mean a better overall experience and a more useful tool for troubleshooting!

-Any feedback or comments are welcome at the <a href="https://aka.ms/O365FiddlerExtensionIssues" target="_blank">issues</a> Github page.
+Any feedback or comments are welcome at the <a href="https://aka.ms/O365FiddlerExtensionIssues" target="_blank">issues</a> Github project page.